scepter914/autoware-architecture-proposal/new_perception_proposal/new_perception_proposal.md

 The `Priority Object Merger` eliminates the message filter and uses a priority-based approach for the main detection.
 When subscribing to the output of the main detection, it gathers all outputs from the detection pipeline.
-If a secondary detection fails, it can still merge results from other detections, improving the system’s overall reliability and availability.
+It gathers outputs from all detections, ensuring that even if a secondary detection fails, results from other detections can still be merged, improving overall reliability and availability.

 ### Base 3D Detection